Download the all-new Republic app:

 Advertisement

-Along way, Buolamwini has spurred Microsoft and IBM to improve ir systems and irked Amazon, which publicly attacked her research methods.
+Along the way, Buolamwini has spurred Microsoft and IBM to improve their systems and irked Amazon, which publicly attacked her research methods.
 On Wednesday, a group of AI scholars, including a winner of computer science’s top prize, launched a spirited defence of her work and called on Amazon to stop selling its facial recognition software to police.

 Advertisement